MathuxNY-73/leetcode/README.md

       conclusion the time complexity of this approach is O(243 * 3 + log N + log
       log N + log log log N + ...)= O(log N).
 The space complexity is O(log N)
 - [X] Submit solution.
 Got correct in 0 ms with 6.4 MB
+- [X] Reduce memory consumption by using Floyd's tortoise and hare algorithm.
+      Write the solution in C. Still the solution takes O(log N) in time complexity but now it does not need extra memory space so O(1)
+- [X] Submit solution.
+Got correct in 0 ms with 5.1 MB
 - [X] Problem solved